jeromecoupe/webstoemp/_posts/2015-07-15-craft-multilingual-websites-tips.md

 A word on building Craft sites with entries.
 When building a multilingual website with Craft, it will make your life easier if all your pages are an entry of some kind.
 A blog detail page would be an entry in a Channel, whereas the blog list page would be a Single.
 In my opinion, that's the best way to make the most use of Craft's localisation features, make your content providers comfortable and have different URLs / slugs for each language.

 Back to our language switcher.
 If an entry in another locale exists, we want to link to that entry.
-If we cannot find and entry in a given locale, we will simply redirect the user to the homepage in the chosen locale.
+If we cannot find an entry in a given locale, we will simply redirect the user to the homepage in the chosen locale.

 Here is an example of the code I use.
 I've added comments so that it is documented.